marmelab/react-admin/docs/Resource.md

 A `<Resource>` component has 3 responsibilities:

 - It defines the components for the CRUD routes of a given resource (to display a list of records, the details of a record, or to create a new one).
-- It creates a context that lets every descendent component know the current resource name (this context is called `ResourceContext`).
+- It creates a context that lets every descendant component know the current resource name (this context is called `ResourceContext`).
 - It stores the resource definition (its name, icon, and label) inside a shared context (this context is called `ResourceDefinitionContext`).

 `<Resource>` components can only be used as children of [the `<Admin>` component](./Admin.md).